zkmkarlsruhe/serial-button-osc/README.md

 2. Plug the Arduino into the development computer
 3. Using the Arduino software, compile and upload the `arduino/ButtonChar` sketch to the Arduino
 4. To test, enable the Arduino serial console, select a baud of 115200, and look for a char when the button is pressed

+To have the button act as a switch, use the same wiring diagram with the `arduino/SwitchChar` sketch which by default sends a `1` when the button is pressed and a `0` on release.

 Checking Serial Connection
 --------------------------